Wild Swan Hybrid Anemone

 An exceptional new selection offering prolific flowering, surpassing that of the Japanese hybrids!
 Nodding buds atop tall stems open into pure white flowers with a blue violet reverse.
 Blooms are held high above deep green foliage.
 Does not re-seed.
 Perfect for massing in a woodland setting or spotting into rock gardens.
 Excellent cut flower.
 Herbaceous.

-- OverviewLight Needs:Partial shade to partial sunWatering Needs:Keep surface of soil moist, but not soggy.Average Landscape Size:Clumping foliage to 18 in. tall, spreading to 24 in. wide.
+- OverviewLight Needs:Partial shade to partial sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.Average Landscape Size:Moderate growing; reaches 18 in. tall, spreading to 24 in. wide.

-- CareCare InformationBest grown in a rich, moist, well-drained soil.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-For a neat appearance, remove old foliage before new leaves emerge.
-Divide clumps every 2 to 3 years in early spring.Light Needs:Partial shade to partial sunWatering Needs:Keep surface of soil moist, but not soggy.
+- CareCare InformationThrives in enriched, moist, loose, well-drained soil.
+Mulch to keep roots cool and preserve moisture, avoiding the crown.
+Water deeply, regularly during first growing season to establish an extensive root system.
+For a tidy appearance, remove old foliage before new foliage emerges in early spring.
+Divide clumps every 2 to 3 years in early spring.Light Needs:Partial shade to partial sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.

 - History & LoreHistory:'Wild Swan' was selected from a group of seedlings derived from five or six different parents which included Anemone rupicola as a female parent.
 The precise parentage is difficult to pin down but involves both early and late flowering types.
 'Wild Swan' was chosen as the pick of a small group of seedlings by Elizabeth MacGregor at her nursery in Kirkcudbright, between Dumfries and Stranraer in south west Scotland, where it has been on trial for ten years.
 This exceptional hybrid offers continuous and prolific flowering from June until frost, well beyond that of the Japanese hybrid cultivars, a very unique trait amongst herbaceous plants.Lore:Chosen as 2011 Chelsea Flower Show Plant of the Year Award, Wild Swan Hybrid Anemone was praised by Jim Gardener, Director of Horticulture at the Royal Horticultural Society: "The award has been given to a marvelous performing new perennial plant.
 Not only does it exhibit a long flowering habit but is also an exciting flower.
 This plant is going to be a great addition to the border with its subtle shades and longevity of flowering. "